lucylow/Stochastic_SoundCloud/README.md

 --------

 ## Motivation
-* Calculations for stocastic music take a long time when done by hand - let's use machine learning and HPC to make it easier using concepts like law of large numbers, probability theory, game theory, boolean algebra, markov chains, poisson law, group theory and etc to redefine the concept of "harmony"
-* To generates original "Mozart" melodies using stochastic processes that will dominate the TOP MUSIC number-one hits
+* Calculations for stocastic music take a long time when done by hand - let's use machine learning and HPC to make it easier to generate original "Mozart" melodies using stochastic processes that will dominate the TOP MUSIC number-one hits
+* Review concepts like law of large numbers, probability theory, game theory, boolean algebra, markov chains, poisson law, group theory and etc
+* Music is older than language - automatic music became "algorithmic" where piano compositions can be broken down into fragments
+* Iannis Xenakis and Stocastic Music : Modelling the probability of a note occuring after a sequence of notes since all music is sequential
-* Physicist Denis Gabor had the idea of quantum representation for sound - musical quantas of sampled waveforms: “If I were not a physicist, I would probably be a musician.
+* *“If I were not a physicist, I would probably be a musician.
 I often think in music.
 I live my daydreams in music.
-I see my life in terms of music.” – Albert Einstein"
+I see my life in terms of music.”* – Albert Einstein"
 ---
 ## Stocastic Process
 * Probability theory where a math object is defined with random variables